 Ecological consultants are paid by their clients, usually developers, to deliver advice on wildlife and conservation issues which they might have an impact on, usually while they are applying for planning permission or during a development.
-Projects that ecological consultants would be involved in range from minor barn alterations to new motorways – both would have to take account of their likely impact on wildlife and steps to mitigate impacts.
+Projects range from minor barn alterations to new motorways – both would have to take account of their likely impact on wildlife and steps to mitigate impacts.

 Their main role is to carry out surveys of the development sites to find out about which species and habitats are present, if any protected species or habitats will be impacted (whilst referring to wildlife legislation) and how to mitigate for any losses.
 The survey season – April to September – can be very busy with daily surveys and report-writing.

 Ecological consultants are also heavily involved in major strategic projects such as the London Olympics, Severn barrage, wind farms, new towns and high speed rail links.
 The ecological surveys and mitigation projects can sometimes take many years to complete or resolve.